anythingcodes/rollbot-slack-dice/README.md

 # rollbot-slack-dice

-A [Slack slash command](https://api.slack.com/slash-commands)written in Node.js for rolling dice in dice notation (e.g. `3d6 + 3`).
+A [Slack slash command](https://api.slack.com/slash-commands) written in Node.js for rolling dice in dice notation (e.g. `3d6 + 3`).
 Call with `/roll` to display results publicly or `/rollprivate` to keep results private.

 ### _Instructions forthcoming — stay tuned!_